 The last phase is the automation phase:

-Things are up an running, you can now enjoy and live that laptop lifestyle.
+Things are up an running, you can now enjoy and live that laptop lifestyle to where others are envious of you of the great life you live.

-You know what happens if your dumb ass plays games?
+You know what happens if you plays games?
 You’ll be forever stuck in the loser phase.
 When things get tough, you’ll retreat to where you get that dopamine hit from.

 Losers smoke too much pot.
 Losers spend all day playing games.
 Losers are not in shape.
 Losers don’t make money.
 Losers are not attractive.